 Families & Caretakers

 The Alliance is currently planning to hold a series forums for parents/guardians of middle and high school students regarding the opioid epidemic in West Michigan.
 Attendees will learn how to identify opioids in their medicine cabinet, how to talk to physicians and what questions to ask when being prescribed opioids for themselves or their child, how to properly dispose of prescription medications, how the “good samaritan” law works to protect youth from prosecution for calling 911 when a friend/family member is overdosing, and how to identify behavioral cues and root causes of drug use in youth.

-Our first forum will be held in May 3, 2017.
+Our first forum was held in May 3, 2017.
 Click here for more information.

 Disposal of Prescription Meds